smart-edge-open/specs/doc/core-network/openness_upf.md

 Events:  <none>
 ```

-5. Check and change the network attachment from sriov_netdevice to sriov_dpdk
+5.Check and change the network attachment from sriov_netdevice to sriov_dpdk

 ```bash
 ne-controller# kubectl get network-attachment-definitions